 The Diabetes Treatment and Care Programme includes work in the following areas:

-- The development of the NHS RightCare diabetes pathway which shows the core components of an optimal diabetes service, evidence of the opportunity to reduce variation and improve outcomes and the key evidence-based interventions which the system should focus on for greatest improvement, supported by practice examples from across the NHS.
+- The NHS RightCare diabetes pathway which shows the core components of an optimal diabetes service, evidence of the opportunity to reduce variation and improve outcomes and the key evidence-based interventions which the system should focus on for greatest improvement, supported by practice examples from across the NHS.
 Local health economies, supported by their NHS RightCare Delivery Partner, can use this product to structure their local improvement

 - Supporting CCGs to work with GPs to increase participation in the National Diabetes Audit (which is the data source for the CCG IAF diabetes indicators)